Fazendaaa/raccoon/README.md

 When running the tests, there's no need of previously building it; the TS files only are needed.

+To help out API mocking, the [mockapi](https://www.mockapi.io/) is used.

 # Contributing
 Just talk to me through an _issue_.